-Community Access Naperville empowers young adults with intellectual and developmental disabilities to meaningful and productive lives among friends and family, focusing on abilities rather than disabilities.
-Our participants are individuals with intellectual and developmental disabilities which limit communication and Community Access Naperville Interns provide direct support during weekday CAN sessions, 9:00 am - 2:00 pm, and/or Saturday CAN sessions, 10:00 am – 3:00 pm.
+Community Access Naperville empowers young adults with intellectual and developmental disabilities to have meaningful and productive lives among friends and family, focusing on abilities rather than disabilities.
+Our participants are individuals with intellectual and developmental disabilities which limit communication Community Access Naperville Interns provide direct support during weekday CAN sessions, 9:00 am - 2:00 pm, and/or Saturday CAN sessions, 10:00 am – 3:00 pm.
 Interns guide and monitor participants, assist them with vocational tasks, model and encourage socially appropriate behavior, and help them participate in community outings.
 The CAN Program Leader supervises all activities.

 With guidance from staff, at the end of each session, interns will write brief summaries of each day’s activities to share with participants’ parents.
 Additionally, interns will develop short recreational activities with the participants’ abilities in mind, and lead these activities at a few sessions over the course of the term or semester.
 (The number of activities required will be linked to the number of credits the intern is earning.)

 The cost of all transportation and activities during each session will be covered by CAN.
-However, interns should plan to either bring a lunch or to buy lunch if the “CAN plan” includes a restaurant outing.
+However, interns should plan to either bring a lunch or buy lunch if the “CAN plan” includes a restaurant outing.
 CAN sessions often involve a significant amount of walking outdoors, so please wear comfortable shoes and dress for the weather.

 All helpers are expected to stay focused on CAN participants and activities.
 Phones should only be used to stay in contact with others in the CAN group, or for emergency situations.